evolutionlandorg/bank/README.md

 constructor's paramaters:
 1. address _ring: address of token contract of RING
 2. address _kton: address of token contract of KTON
-3. uint _uintInterest:  interest generated after depositing 1 RING for 12 months
-4. uint _penaltyMultiplier: it speaks for itself.

 ### Usage
 #### 1. how to deposit RING